iankrout/iankrout.github.io/resume.md

 ## Currently

-**A 3rd Year PhD Candidate at The Univeristy of Rochester School of Medicine and Dentistry - Laboratory of Dr. Matthew Rand.**
+**3rd Year PhD Candidate at The Univeristy of Rochester School of Medicine and Dentistry - Laboratory of Dr. Matthew Rand.**

 ## Education